Small Business Development Center of Southwest Michigan

 Client success stories

 The Southwest Michigan Small Business Development Center, hosted at Western Michigan University in the Haworth College of Business, strives to develop and maintain a comprehensive small business assistance program that provides counseling, training and secondary research services to promote business start-up, growth, innovation and product diversification to the seven counties it serves in Michigan.

-Every year, the center works with more than 500 small business clients interested in determining the feasibility, profitability and accessing funding sources for their business ventures.
-In addition, the center assists University personnel and students in commercializing products and services, gaining access to assistance or submitting grant applications and promoting the various business plan competitions around the state.
+Every year, the center works with more than 500 small business clients interested in determining feasibility, working on profitability and accessing funding sources for their business ventures.
+In addition, the center assists University personnel and students in commercializing products and services, gaining access to assistance and submitting grant applications, as well as promoting the various business plan competitions around the state.